 Timed capture sessions really drain my battery.
 What can be done?

 Keeping the device camera readied and snapping photos for long periods of time expends a lot of energy; there's currently no easy way around this.
 Make sure you have OSnap!'s "Darken Screen to Save Battery" option selected to help combat this problem.
-Additionally you can turn your device's screen brightness all the way down which should also help.
-The fact of the matter is, however, for timed photo shoots that are longer than 2 to 3 hours you will most likely need to plug your device into an external power supply.
+For timed photo shoots that are longer than 2 to 3 hours, however, you will most likely need to plug your device into an external power supply.

 While shooting, I have received an "Insufficient Disk Space" message from OSnap! but I still have some available space on my device.
 Why?